openshift/runbooks/alerts/advanced-cluster-management-operator/ACMThanosCompactHalted.md

 * The alert should clear within 5-10 minutes of successful compaction.

+* If the compactor has not been working for a long period the `acm_thanos_compact_todo_compactions` metric is expected to be high.
+After restarting the compactor keep an eye on this metric to ensure that the number of todo compactions is decreasing.
+It might take several weeks to work through the full compaction backlog and for the todo compactions to fall down to below 10.

 **Expected resolution time**: Alert should clear within 5-10 minutes after the compactor resumes normal operation.
+The compaction backlog might take several weeks to get through depending on how long the compactor was non-functioning for.

 For more detailed troubleshooting steps and additional scenarios, refer to the Red Hat Knowledge Base article:
 [Thanos compactor halted](https://access.redhat.com/solutions/7080672)